AmitKumarDas/kgetset/README.md

   - Fetch first CR from K8s
   - Fetch second CR from k8s
 - Then:
-  - Verify if CR instances match for all the above cases
+  - Verify if CR instances match with their respective schemas
 - Teardown:
   - Delete the CRD from K8s
   - Verify if all the CRs get deleted